Aisam-ul-Haq Qureshi: 2008

 They then went to Indianapolis where Aisam lost his first round singles match to Wayne Odesnik 4–6, 5–7.
 In the doubles, he and Bopanna defeated fourth seeds Igor Kunitsyn and Dmitry Tursunov 2–6, 7–5, 10–6.
 In the second round Bopanna picked up an injury and retired at 2–6, 0–1 against eventual champions Ashley Fisher and Tripp Phillips.
 Aisam went back to playing challengers to Belo Horizonte, Brazil to play at the lBH Tenis Open International Cup 2008 where he reached the singles quarter-finals and in the doubles, he and Mexican Santiago González won the title.
-In Campos do Jordão, at the Credicard Citi MasterCard Tennis Cup, Aisam was defeated at the semi-finals in both singles and doubles.
+In Campos do Jordão, at the Credicard Citi MasterCard Tennis Cup, Aisam was defeated in the semi-finals in both singles and doubles.
 He and Bopanna played at the 2008 Legg Mason Tennis Classic they were defeated in the first round by third seeds Rik de Voest and Ashley Fisher 4–6, 4–6.

 Aisam took part in the US Open.
-In the Singles he faced former World No 1 and French Open champion Carlos Moyà in the first round but lost 4–6, 7–6, 6–7, 2–6.
+In the Singles he faced former World No. 1 and French Open champion Carlos Moyà in the first round but lost 4–6, 7–6, 6–7, 2–6.
 In the Doubles he and Bopanna opened against Marc Gicquel and Sébastien Grosjean, losing 5–7, 3–6.
 He then appeared in the Thailand Open, losing in the first round to Swedish sixth seed Robin Söderling 2–6, 4–6.
 In the doubles, he and Bopanna lost 6–7, 6–4, 7–10 to first seeds Lukáš Dlouhý and Leander Paes.
-Then in the Stockholm Open, Aisam teamed up with Mario Ančić, however they were unable to get past the first round, losing to first seeds Jonas Björkman and Kevin Ullyett 5–7, 4–6.
+Then in the Stockholm Open, Aisam teamed up with Mario Ančić, however, they were unable to get past the first round, losing to first seeds Jonas Björkman and Kevin Ullyett 5–7, 4–6.

-He travelled to Kolding, Denmark to play in the Kobstaedernes ATP Challenger, reaching the doubles semi-finals before going on to Russia to take part in St. Petersburg Open where he partnered Rogier Wassen, but they lost to Igor Kunitsyn and Marat Safin 3–6, 6–2 9–11 in the first round.
+He traveled to Kolding, Denmark to play in the Kobstaedernes ATP Challenger, reaching the doubles semi-finals before going on to Russia to take part in St. Petersburg Open where he partnered Rogier Wassen, but they lost to Igor Kunitsyn and Marat Safin 3–6, 6–2 9–11 in the first round.